 If you are thinking about taking in a lodger or subletting a room in your home, you must get our permission first.
 You will need to put any request in writing and provide us with:

 - the name(s), gender(s), and date(s) of birth of any potential lodgers or subtenants

 - the parts of your home they will be occupying

 - how much rent you will be charging them

 - a copy of any written agreement between you and the lodger or subtenant

 You must declare relevant income from a lodger or subtenant to the Tax Office.
-The government's Rent a Room scheme may apply, allowing you to receive up to £4,250 a year tax-free.
+The UK government's Rent a Room Scheme may apply, allowing you to receive up to £7,500 per year tax-free.

-If you move out, you must make sure that the lodger or subtenant leaves too.
-If you decide you want them to leave, you will have to arrange this yourself.
+If you move out, you must make sure the lodger or subtenant leaves too.
+If you decide that you want them to leave, you will have to arrange this yourself.